Markustho/DAT255-group12/README.md

 ==============================

 A practical application of machine learning and deep learning on tabular dataset from EDP.
 Wind turbine data by was retrieved from their webpage https://www.edp.com/en/innovation/open-data/data.
 In this project the prediction models had a goal to guess on the bearing temperature of the generator.
 Different approaches are explored in the repositiory with variations of models, validation sets, training, and feature engineering.
-The project uses reseach paper by Bindingsbø, Singh, Kaprate, Øvsthus [1]
+The project builds upon the work done by Bindingsbø, Singh, Kaprate, Øvsthus [1]

 ## Jupyter Notebooks